arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 7. Type **'Y'** and press **Enter** to confirm the deletion.

-8. List all the resources from your resource group to verify that the specified resource was deleted.
-To do that, use the following command.
+8. List all the resources from your resource group to verify that the specified resource was deleted by issuing the following command.

 	````PowerShell
 	Get-AzureResource -ResourceGroupName [YOUR-AZURE-RESOURCE-GROUP-NAME]